 From cohabitation to spousal maintenance deductions, alimony in Minnesota is quickly changing.
 Keep an eye on both state and federal updates to ensure the best possible arrangement—and to determine whether modification is possible.

 As you navigate the divorce process in Minnesota, work with a family lawyer who is up to date with legislative changes.
-The Brown Law Offices, P.A. is a wonderful resource as you seek the best possible arrangement for spousal maintenance.
+The law firm of Barna, Guzy & Steffen, Ltd. is a wonderful resource as you seek the best possible arrangement for spousal maintenance.